 Change the signature cards at the bank so the new officers are authorized to sign checks.
 Review your current bank account fees; if they’re high, it might be time to change banks.

 Set up a filing system at your house.
-A file drawer or file box and a three-ring binder with dividers may be all that’s necessary to keep things in order, but it helps to have an electronic filing system set up, too.
+A file drawer or file box and a three-ring binder with dividers might be all that’s necessary to keep things in order, but it helps to have an electronic filing system set up, too.

 Be a Resource

 The most important duty of a treasurer is to be a good custodian of the PTO’s money.
 That’s probably obvious even to brand-new treasurers.
 But there is a second treasurer duty that’s almost as important as the first: You must provide financial information to support decisionmaking.
 The treasurer is the one who truly understands where things stand financially.
 She is the one who can (and should) say “We can’t afford that model of popcorn popper” or “We have this much budgeted for staff appreciation” or “We’re able to cancel our spring fundraiser because the fall festival was so successful.”

 While the treasurer has the financial answers, she does not make decisions in a vacuum.
 The money is not yours exclusively.
 You must work as part of the parent group team and within the limitations of the group’s budget.

 Be open and approachable about the financial information.
 Don’t get defensive if members ask questions about finances—for one thing, you might be speaking to a future parent group treasurer.
 Your knowledge of the PTO’s financial picture is essential to helping the whole group meet its goals this year.